-(1) AUTO The headlights, daytime running lights ( $\rightarrow$ P. 236) and all the lights listed below turn on and off automatically.
+(1) AUTO The headlights, daytime running lights (\rightarrow P. 242) and all the lights listed below turn on and off automatically.
 (Vehicles without a smart key system: When the engine switch is in the "ON" position) (Vehicles with a smart key system: When the engine switch is in IGNITION ON mode)

-- 2 ⇒DQ The side marker, parking, tail, license plate, daytime running lights (→P. 236) and instrument panel lights turn on. - (3) The headlights and all the lights listed above (except daytime running lights) turn on. - (4) $PRL{OFF}$ \ The daytime running lights turn off.
+- The side marker, parking, tail, license plate, instrument (2) ;DO: panel lights, and daytime running lights (\rightarrow P. 242) turn on. - The headlights and all the lights listed above (except day-(3) 1D time running lights) turn on. - DRL OFF (4) Off (U.S.A.)

-\ The daytime running lights turn on. ( $\rightarrow$ P. 236)
+The daytime running lights turn on. (\rightarrow P. 242) 0